 Our Senior Center also offers many ongoing programs which you will find outlined on this page.
 Stop by and check any of these out.
 See the newsletter for additional information.
-If you have questions, or want to know more about specific programs, feel free to reach out to the Center or see the current Contact List with phone numbers printed in the newsletter (usually on page 14).
+If you have questions, or want to know more about specific programs, feel free to reach out to the Center or see the current Contact List with phone numbers printed in the newsletter (usually on pages 11 and 18).

 - Coffee and Conversation: Every day from 8:30am-4:00pm we have complimentary coffee, ice water, pastries and snacks available.
 Everyone is invited to pull up a chair and enjoy company with other seniors.
 Stop by any time and make a friend while enjoying a cup or two, along with one of the best mountain views in the area – it simply takes your breath away.

 - Dining to Donate: This is a monthly Senior Center fundraiser, partnering with local restaurants.
 They are usually the 4th Wednesday of the month, but check the newsletter.
 For every flyer turned in to the restaurant on the Dining to Donate day, a percentage of sales will be donated to the Senior Center.
 Flyers are always printed in the newsletter, are on the Events Page on the website, or are available at the Senior Center.
 This is a great way to support local businesses, make some money for the Center, and enjoy a good meal.

 - Hot Lunch: Every Tuesday, Thursday and Friday at 11:30 AM, the Volunteers of America serves a hot meal (called VOA Lunch on our calendar).
 There is no need to sign up in advance.
 For first time participants, there is a registration form to fill out, and a $2.50 contribution is suggested.
 The main course is listed on the calendar each month and the full menu is available at the Center.
 This is a great introduction to our Center, as it is a wonderful way to get to know people while you’re eating.